 Cheaper costs

 The expenses tied to in-person proctoring, including venue rentals and candidate travel reimbursements, can accumulate rapidly.
-Online proctored exams eliminate the need for physical testing venues, allowing candidates to take their exams remotely, thereby significantly reducing overall costs.
+Online proctored exams eliminate the need for physical testing venues, allowing candidates to take their exams remotely and significantly reducing overall costs.

 Candidate preference